CodeSalvageON/Candle-Wood/README.md

 <details>
 <summary>The js command</summary>
 You can execute almost any kind of JavaScript script using the js command.
-Example: <pre>js alert("hello");</pre>, would give a prompt saying "hello".
+Example: <pre>js alert("hello");</pre> Would give a prompt saying "hello".
 </details>